Tagovailoa scores twice to help Miami get past New England

 Miami's forgettable first half finished with Jason Sanders missing a 52-yard field goal wide left.

-The Dolphins finally got on the board with 10:32 left in the third quarter, taking a 7-6 lead on Salvon Ahmed's one-yard run and Sanders' extra point.
+The Dolphins finally got on the board with 10:32 left in the third quarter, taking a 7-6 lead on Salvon Ahmed's 1-yard run and Sanders' extra point.

 New England headed to the fourth quarter with a 9-7 lead thanks to another 45-yarder by Folk.